jedrichards/es6/README.md

 ### Description

-Generators are a type of function that can be paused and resumed.
+Generators are a type of function that can be paused and resumed, and are primarily used for lazy evaluation of sequences.
+They can also be used to clean up the syntax of sequences of async tasks.

 When a generator is created using the `function *` syntax a specialised iterator instance is returned that can be used to variously control the generator, consume its output or feed it new input.

 Each `yield` expression encountered inside the generator passes a `value` out into the iteration.
 Generators are initially paused at the very beginning of their function body, and can only be advanced through each successive internal `yield` expression by calling `next` on the generator's iterator each time.